sembian-m/LoadTime/docs/PRIVACY.md

 ### Data Sharing

 We do not share the statistics collected by "Page Load Time" with any third parties.
-For more information about how Google handles this data, please refer to Google’s Privacy Policy: [https://policies.google.com/privacy](https://policies.google.com/privacy).
+For more information about how Google handles this data, please refer to Google’s [Privacy Policy](https://policies.google.com/privacy).

 ### Data Security